How To Make Divorce Faster, Cheaper, and Smoother

 “It’s [just] me and the parties,” Scott says.
 “We sit in the room, we hash out a deal; it takes a couple of sessions.
 I do all the paperwork for them.
 Then it’s done.
 It’s obviously much faster and much cheaper.
 It doesn’t work in all cases, but it works for a lot of people.”

-She says about half of her clients have consulting divorce lawyers, but—most of the time—the attorneys don’t come into the mediations.
-They simply advise and review the judgment afterwards.
+She says about half of her clients have consulting divorce lawyers, but—most of the time—the attorneys don’t come into the mediation.
+They simply advise and review the judgment afterward.

 Get Legal Help